 Barbara Fritts Scholarship Fund - Transportation funds for income disadvantaged schools which allow kids to come to Roxborough for naturalist-guided educational experiences.
 For more information, visit the Barbara Fritts Scholarship Fund page.

-Moonlight Hikes - Moonlight Hikes are offered May through October.
+Moonlight Hikes - Moonlight Hikes are offered June through October.
 Reservations required.
 Call (303) 973-3959.
-There is a minimum donation of $7.50 per person.
-Look the the spring for the new schedule.
+There is a minimum donation of $5.00 per person.
+For the current schedule, please click here.

 Summer Concerts – Concerts are free throughout the summer.
-Click here for 2017 schedule.
-Look to the spring for the new schedule.
+Click here for 2017 concert schedule.
 The hat is passed around for donations.
 Rox Ride is available for all Park visitors, especially those with mobility issues.
 Reservations required.
 Call (303) 973-3959.

 Snacks & Water sold in the Visitor Center